DmitrySkachkov10/FlatSearching/README.md

 Used for deploying and managing the PostgreSQL database, PgAdmin and other services in a containerized environment.

-!Currently, an Nginx proxy server is also being added to route requests
+*Currently, an Nginx proxy server is also being added to route requests